 Students have multiple ways to ensure that their achievements at Liden & Denz are recognised.

-Liden & Denz courses are divided into levels according to the European Language Portfolio.
+Liden & Denz courses are divided into levels according to the CEFR (Common European Framework of Reference for Languages).
 Students may pursue any of the lesson levels described below, with beginner to intermediate courses available all year, and upper-intermediate and advanced lessons open during the summer.
 As discussed on our course page, courses of all levels can be delivered in a variety of formats, depending on the needs of the student.
 The course information listed below is based on average progression times – some students may need more time to complete a level, and students in one-to-one courses will likely move through the levels more quickly.
 Are you unsure which level is the best fit for you?
 Contact us, or take our online test to find the perfect course to help you learn Russian

 The student can understand and use familiar everyday expressions and very basic phrases aimed to satisfy concrete needs.
 Can engage in simple interactions, so long as the other party speaks slowly and clearly with patience.